mui/material-ui/docs/src/pages/components/text-fields/text-fields.md

 The `TextField` wrapper component is a complete form control including a label, input and help text.

-`TextField` supports standard, outlined and filled styling.
+It supports standard, outlined and filled styling.

+{{"demo": "pages/components/text-fields/BasicTextFields.js"}}

 > **Note:** The standard variant of the `TextField` is no longer documented in the [Material Design guidelines](https://material.io/), but Material-UI will continue to support it.

-{{"demo": "pages/components/text-fields/BareTextFields.js"}}

 ## Form props

-The `TextField` supports standard form attributes e.g. `required`, `readOnly`, `type`, etc. as well as a `helperText` which is used to give context about a field’s input, such as how the input will be used.
+Standard form attributes are supported e.g. `required`, `readOnly`, `type`, etc. as well as a `helperText` which is used to give context about a field’s input, such as how the input will be used.

 {{"demo": "pages/components/text-fields/FormPropsTextFields.js"}}

 ## Validation

-The `error` prop toggles the error state for the `TextField`, the `helperText` prop can be used to provide feedback to the user about the error.
+The `error` prop toggles the error state, the `helperText` prop can then be used to provide feedback to the user about the error.

 {{"demo": "pages/components/text-fields/ValidationTextFields.js"}}

 ## Multiline

-The `multiline` prop transforms the `TextField` into a `textarea` or `TextareaAutosize`.
+The `multiline` prop transforms the text field into a [textarea](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/textarea) or a [TextareaAutosize](/components/textarea-autosize/).

 {{"demo": "pages/components/text-fields/MultilineTextFields.js"}}

 ## Select

-The `select` prop transforms the `TextField` into a `Select`.
+The `select` prop makes the text field use the [Select](/components/selects/) component internally.

 {{"demo": "pages/components/text-fields/SelectTextFields.js"}}

 ## Icons

-There are multiple ways to display an icon with a `TextField`.
+There are multiple ways to display an icon with a text field.

 {{"demo": "pages/components/text-fields/InputWithIcon.js"}}